lindamood/lindamood.github.io/portfolio.md

 <img src="/public/img/rocky-mountain-vr-1.jpg">

-- [Stand At The Edge Of Geologic Time](#)-- Transport yourself to Rocky Mountain National Park in this immersive geology lesson.
+- [Stand At The Edge Of Geologic Time](http://apps.npr.org/rockymountain-vr/)-- Transport yourself to Rocky Mountain National Park in this immersive 360° geology lesson.

 </div>
 <!-- /web-vr-->

 <div class="small-thumbnails photo-essay" markdown="1">
 ### Photo essays
-Photo essays invert the usual relationship between text and image in a scroll-based layout.
 In lieu of treating photography as a subordinate element of the page, as you would expect in text-focused layout, my approach to photo essays is to make photography the focal point of the layout without sacrificing the intuitive and fluid experience of scrolling through a web page.

 ![Wolves At The Door](/public/img/wolves-1.jpg "Wolves At The Door")

-- [Wolves At The Door](#)-- Can two top predators coexist in the American West?
+- [Wolves At The Door](http://apps.npr.org/wolves/)-- Can two top predators coexist in the American West?
-- [Buzkashi](#)-- Afghanistan's national sport is like polo, with a headless goat.
+- [Buzkashi](https://apps.npr.org/buzkashi/)-- Afghanistan's national sport is like polo, with a headless goat.
 </div>
 <!-- /photo-essay -->